 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were given antianxiety drugs.
-These medications are prescribed to residents suffering from depression and anxiety.
+This indicates the percent of patients given antianxiety drugs.
+Antianxiety drugs are administered to patients experiencing depression and anxiety.

 Managing Depression Among Residents